 Parkinson’s Dance addresses these symptoms in a fun, stimulating, motivating and challenging but safe environment.
-It is currently developing in the UK with around 8-10 classes available across the country, one of which is run at Pavilion Dance.
+It is currently developing in the UK with a small number of classes available across the country, one of which is run at Pavilion Dance.

 Each April PDSW hosts a free World Parkinson’s Day event, which features information and advice stalls, taster workshops in voice, song and movement and a discussion panel with local artists and health & wellbeing organisations, including representatives from health professionals such as research nurses at the local hospital, Health Watch and Parkinson's UK.

 Participants of our Parkinson’s Dance class have been part of Parkinson Dances, a film by Ceri Higgins, an uplifting, poetic and emotional evocation of how the magic of dance helps people face the daily challenges of Parkinson's and live life to the full.
 Watch the full-length film below (approx. 30 mins).

 In 2014 one of our Parkinson's Dance class participants, the amazing Dennis Ross, took part in the Cape Argus Cycle Tour in South Africa to raise funds for the class.
 Read the story of his Cape Adventure below.

 I always feel exhilarated after a class. – Angela, Parkinson's Dance class participant

 A poem about the benefits of Parkinson's Dance by John Woodread more